Macroz/ngt/README.md

 It extends [Phaser](http://phaser.io/).

-Current version is 0.3.0 using Phaser 2.2.1.
+Current version is 0.4.0 using Phaser 2.2.1.

-See also It extends [ngt-base](https://github.com/Macroz/ngt-base) for a working basic repository.
+See also [ngt-base](https://github.com/Macroz/ngt-base) for a working basic repository.

 License
 -------